pesos/penny/README.txt

 The bot has been customized to run as a logger for the IRC channel of PES Open Source Community, #pes-os.
 The bot is called 'penny' 'cos we love TBBT and Penny!

 Installation :
-1) Get the source of phenny
+1) Get the source of penny
 2) Run ./phenny

 Note : The logs are saved in a file called pes-os.log in the same directory as phenny